Fort Collins, Colorado: Transit and taxi

 Fort Collins also once had a municipally owned trolley service with three branches from the intersection of Mountain and College avenues.
 The trolley was begun in 1907 by the Denver and Interurban Railroad, which had the intention of connecting the Front Range of Colorado.
 It was closed in 1951 after ceasing to be profitable.
 In 1983–84, a portion of the Mountain Avenue line and one of the original trolley cars, Car 21, were restored as a heritage trolley service, under the same name used by the original system, the Fort Collins Municipal Railway.
 This has been in operation since the end of 1984 on weekends and holidays in the spring and summer, as a tourist and cultural/educational attraction.
 A second car, number 25, was returned to service on July 4, 2020.
 A small fee applies to ride.

 The city bus system, known as Transfort, operates more than a dozen routes throughout Fort Collins Monday through Saturday, except major holidays.

 The MAX Bus Rapid Transit is a bus rapid transit that provides service on the Mason Corridor Transitway parallel to College Avenue from Downtown Fort Collins to a transit center just south of Harmony Road.
 The trip takes approximately 15 minutes from end to end with various stops between.
 The service began in May 2014.
 The Mason Corridor and the Mason Express are intended to be the center of future transit-oriented development.

 Fort Collins is connected to Loveland, Berthoud, Longmont, and Boulder via the FLEX regional bus route.
 Greeley-Evans Transit operates a service called the Poudre Express connecting Fort Collins with Windsor and Greeley.

 Bustang provides additional intercity transportation for the city.
 Fort Collins is the northernmost stop on the North Line, which connects southward to Denver.
 Planning for restoration of regional passenger rail recommenced in earnest in 2017.
-Fort Collins would be an intermediate stop for the proposed north-south Front Range Passenger Rail corridor between Pueblo and Cheyenne, Wyoming, though it would be the northern terminus of most trips.
+Fort Collins would be an intermediate stop for the proposed north–south Front Range Passenger Rail corridor between Pueblo and Cheyenne, Wyoming, though it would be the northern terminus of most trips.

 Taxi service is provided by Northern Colorado Yellow Cab.
 Pedicabs are also available from HopON LLC and Dream team Pedicabs.

+Railroads

+Freight service is provided by Union Pacific and BNSF.

+Currently there is no intercity passenger service; the last remaining services connecting the Front Range cities ceased with the formation of Amtrak in 1971.
+Front Range Passenger Rail is a current proposal to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.

+The Fort Collins Municipal Railway was a streetcar system from 1919 to 1951, and from 1984 has been partially reinstated as a seasonal Heritage Streetcar service, under the same name.